josepharchibong/Data-Cleaning-with-SQL/README.md

     ...the complete code for the query can be found [here.](SQL_Files/fixing_data_type.sql)

     > [!TIP]
-    > When using multiple DDLs and DMLs like `DROP`, `ALTER`, & `INSERT INTO` I use `TRANSACTIONS` to ensure data intergrity.
-Meaning if errors are encountered, all data modifications made after the BEGIN TRANSACTION can be rolled back to return the data to this known state of consistency.
-Each transaction lasts until either it completes without errors and COMMIT TRANSACTION is issued to make the modifications a permanent part of the database, or errors are encountered and all modifications are erased with a ROLLBACK TRANSACTION statement.
+    > When using multiple DDLs and DMLs like `DROP`, `ALTER`, & `INSERT INTO`, I use `TRANSACTIONS` to ensure data intergrity.
+Meaning if errors are encountered, all data modifications made after the BEGIN TRANSACTION can be rolled back to return the data to it's previous state of consistency.
+Each transaction lasts until either it completes without errors and COMMIT TRANSACTION is issued to make the modifications a permanent part of the database, or errors are encountered and all modifications are erased and the database automatically rolled back or with a ROLLBACK TRANSACTION statement.

 ---------------------------------------------------------------------
 * <b>Data Tranformation.</b>
       <p>
       Most of the questions in the survey are close-ended, which means the students or anyone taking the survey would be limited to a range of possible responses - which are, in this case, numbered from 1 to 6.
-      This makes the dataset filled with numbers all over...
+      This makes the dataset have numbers scattered all over...
       </p>
       ![Screenshot of before](images/data_transformation_before.png)
       <p>